Medically reviewed by Drugs.com. Last updated on May 12, 2020.

 Ophthalmic: Blurred vision (1% to 6%), conjunctival hyperemia (1% to 6%), corneal edema (1% to 6%), eye pain (1% to 6%), increased intraocular pressure (1% to 6%), lacrimation (1% to 6%), corneal infiltrates (1% to 5%), ocular edema (1% to 5%), eye irritation, iritis, ophthalmic inflammation, superficial keratitis, superficial eye infection

-≤1% (Limited to important or life-threatening): Corneal erosion, corneal perforation, corneal thinning (including corneal melt), corneal ulcer, dry eye syndrome, epithelial keratopathy (breakdown), keratitis (ulcerative)
+<1%, postmarketing, and/or case reports: Bronchospasm, corneal erosion, corneal perforation, corneal thinning (including corneal melt), corneal ulcer, dry eye syndrome, epithelial keratopathy (breakdown), exacerbation of asthma, keratitis (ulcerative)

 Concerns related to adverse effects: